theshreyansh/pubg-data-analysis-using-python/README.md

-What is PUBG?
+# What is PUBG?
 PUBG Stands for PlayerUnknown’s Battlegrounds.
 Basically the game is all about battle and the battle royal means all against all.
 This is similar to a hunger game where you start with nothing and with time you will scavenge and collect weapons and equipment.The game is ultimately a battle to the last player standing, with 100 players on an 8 x 8 km island.
 Mode of the games are: Solo, Duo or Squad.
-To do the analysis on the data we will download the data from Kaggle and here is the source.
+<p>To do the analysis on the data we will download the data from Kaggle and here is the source.
 Let’s have a look at the Data description which was taken from the Kaggle itself.
 Feature descriptions (From Kaggle)
-1.	* DBNOs – Number of enemy players knocked.
+<p>1.	* DBNOs – Number of enemy players knocked.
 2.	* assists – Number of enemy players this player damaged that were killed by teammates.
 3.	* boosts – Number of boost items used.
 4.	* damageDealt – Total damage dealt.
 Note: Self inflicted damage is subtracted.